geops/website/content/blog/betriebsausflug2025/index.en.md

 frontpageImage: /images/blog/image00025.jpeg
 published: true
 ---
-Our annual company excursion took place at the end of June - and this time it was time for the geOps team to go from the model signal box to wine tasting.
+It was that time again at the end of June: our annual company excursion was on the agenda - and as every year, an exciting, well-coordinated experience awaited the geOps team.
+This time, the journey took us from the world of signals and timetables to the idyllic vineyards of Klettgau.
+A trip that was made for us, who develop digital solutions for public transport every day - and who are also passionate about coordination, team spirit and good connections outside the office.

 ### Day 1: Technology & teamwork in the railroad operations laboratory